Information on looked-after children at both national and local authority levels for the financial year 2009 to 2010.

 The figures are based on data from the SSDA903 return collected from all local authorities.

-This release reports progress on seven local authority indicators (national indicators under the previous government’s targets).
+This release reports progress on 7 local authority indicators (national indicators under the previous government’s targets).

-- There were 350 mothers aged 12 and over who were looked after at 31 March 2010.
-This is the same as the previous year and an increase of 18% cent from the 2006 figure.
+- there were 350 mothers aged 12 and over who were looked after at 31 March 2010.
+This is the same as the previous year and an increase of 18% from the 2006 figure

 Note that these are replacement PDF and Excel files to correct the percentage of children who ceased to be looked after due to adoption during the year ending 31 March 2006.

-The additional tables for this SFR have been arranged into eight key themes:
+The additional tables for this SFR have been arranged into 8 themes:

 Looked-after children data user group